starfederation/datastar/sdk/clojure/doc/SSE-design-notes.md

 | 3        | no direct support in the jvm, gc _recycling_ maybe be better, needs to be tuned |

 > [!note]
-> When it comes to compression the `java.util.zip.GZIPOutputStream` is
+> An `OutputStream` compression wrapper comes with an internal buffer and a
-> another buffer
+> context window that will both allocate and retain memory.

 > [!important]
 > A `ByteArrayOutputStream` is also another buffer, it doesn't shrink in size